django-cms/django-cms/docs/reference/configuration.rst

 The provided directory is scanned and all templates in it are loaded as templates for django CMS.

-Template loaded and their names can be customized using the templates dir as a python module, by creating a ``__init__.py`` file in the templates directory.
+Template loaded and their names can be customised using the templates dir as a python module, by creating a ``__init__.py`` file in the templates directory.
 The file contains a single ``TEMPLATES`` dictionary with the list of templates as keys and template names as values::::